bahtirek/service-provider/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Github Page build `ng build --configuration production --output-path docs --base-href /service-provider-dist/`
+Github Page build `ng build --configuration=production --output-path docs --base-href /service-provider-dist/`

 ## Running unit tests